• Skip to primary navigation

 Browning sauce is the key ingredient of this recipe, which cannot be replaced.
 Some people confuse browning sauce with Worcestershire sauce, but it cannot be used as a substitute.

-Can we use fish Instead of chicken to make Jamaican stew?
+Can I use fish Instead of chicken to make Jamaican stew?

 You can make this stew using beef or pork as well.